 During 2019, the SSHC, YGT and the latest quinquennial report were reviewed by three architectural practices.
-Each was of the view that the cost of repair and conservation was in the region of £5M + VAT.
+Each was of the view that the cost of repair and conservation was in the region of £5M + VAT at 2019 prices.

 5.6 Heritage At Risk Register